xiix0/scam/README.md

-Q:	How much does it cost to ride the Unibus?
+Q:	What happens when four WASPs find themselves in the same room?
-A:	2 bits.
+A:	A dinner party.